 - Develop consistent marketing communication that will foster customer loyalty and advocacy.

-- Differentiate your brand, giving it strength to stand apart from your competitors.
+- Differentiate your brand, giving it the strength to stand apart from your competitors.

 It’s important to spend time investing in researching, defining, and building your brand.